Glossary

 Partial fulfillment

-Occurs when a fulfiller ships one or more items within a fulfillment request, but does not ship all of the items in the request.
-Also known as partial shipment.
+Partial fulfillment occurs when a fulfiller ships one or more items within a fulfillment request but does not ship all items.
+It is also known as partial shipment.

 Partial shipment

-Occurs when a fulfiller ships one or more items within a fulfillment request, but does not ship all of the items in the request.
-Also known as partial fulfillment.
+Partial shipment occurs when a fulfiller ships one or more items within a fulfillment request but does not ship all items.
+It is also known as partial fulfillment.

 Payment method